-Ensure Access to Services for limited English speaking and reading populations, as well as for persons with impairments (visual, hearing, other accessibility needs) As part of its service strategy, the Board requires that the PA CareerLink® Lancaster County center provide translation and/or interpretation services.
-It encourages partners to staff the facility with highly qualified personnel who mirror the center's demographics; utilizing bilingual personnel as needed.
+Improving Access to Services for English Language Learners and Individuals Who are Deaf or Hard of Hearing.
+As part of its service strategy, the Board requires that the PA CareerLink® Lancaster County center provide translation and/or interpretation services.
+It encourages partners to staff the facility with highly qualified personnel who mirror the center's demographics; utilizing bi-lingual personnel as needed.
 Telephone-based translation services may be used for languages other than English, and the Board encourages the PA CareerLink® centers to provide workshops in Spanish.
 Individuals who are deaf or hard of hearing are afforded equal communication and programmatic access, including the scheduling and use of a PA certified American Sign Language interpreter.